-I wanted to write this post before even seeing this film.
+I wanted to write this article before even seeing this film.
 This was due to the comments people had made about the Joker film concerning mental health.
-At the time, two things that crossed my mind.
+At the time, two things crossed my mind.

 One.
 Mental health isn’t always bad.
 But it’s not always good either, so you need to show both sides.
 Demanding only positive interpretations isn’t helping, it’s just sanitising it.

 Two.
 All serial killers are psychopaths, but not all psychopaths are serial killers.

 These were my initial thoughts before seeing the movie.
 Below are some of the reviews about the film concerning the characters’ mental health, and my thoughts after seeing the movie.

 “Joker” centers around the iconic arch nemesis and is an original, standalone fictional story not seen before on the big screen.
 Phillips’ exploration of Arthur Fleck, who is indelibly portrayed by Joaquin Phoenix, is of a man struggling to find his way in Gotham’s fracturedsociety.
 A clown-for-hire by day, he aspires to be a stand-up comic at night…but finds the joke always seems to be on him.
 Caught in a cyclical existence between apathy and cruelty, Arthur makes one bad decision that brings about a chain reaction of escalating events in this gritty character study.

 One of the more toxic ideas that Joker subscribes to is the hackneyed association between serious mental illness and extreme violence.